P-ISSN: 3090-9309

 E-ISSN: 3109-0931

-Contrarius journal maintains the standards of double blind-peer review while increasing the efficiency of the process.
+Contrarius Journal maintains the standards of double-blind peer review while increasing the efficiency of the process.
 All research articles published in the Contrarius journal undergo full peer review, key characteristics of which are listed below:

 Peer review of referred papers: